numtide/treefmt/README.md

 of time to get accustomed to them and update our editor configuration.

-This project tries to solve that by proposing a unified CLI interface: type `prjfmt` to format all of the files in a given project, using the project's configuration.
+This project tries to solve that by proposing a unified CLI interface: type `treefmt` to format all of the files in a given project, using the project's configuration.

 ## Design decisions